adampbeardsley/MWA_EoR_sem1_z7/README.md

 - Push directly to this repo (no need to fork).
 - I will likely make branches for journal/arxiv submissions, otherwise branches probably won't be necessary.
+- Don't add any of the log or aux files.
+Don't even add the pdf.
+- BUT!
+Make sure the code does compile and that you can produce the pdf before pushing.